yeachin15/DLL-injection-attack-detection-using-Wazuh/README.md

 ---

+# Technique 1: DLL Injection (MITRE ATT&CK T1055.001)

-# 🚨 Wazuh Server Custom Detection Rule
+## 🚨 Wazuh Custom Detection Rule for DLL Injection

-To detect Process Injection activity, create a custom rule on the Wazuh Manager.
+To detect Process Injection activity using Sysmon and Wazuh, create a custom detection rule on the Wazuh Manager.
+---
+### Step 1: Create a Custom Rule

 Open the local rules file: